clipperhouse/gen/index.md

 ### Type-driven code generation for Go

 **gen** is an attempt to bring some generics-like functionality to Go.
-It uses type annotations to add "of &lt;T&gt;" functionality to your packages.
+It uses type annotations to add "of T" functionality to your packages.

 gen generates code for your types, at development time, using the command line.
 It is not an import; the generated source becomes part of your package and takes no external dependencies.